ivanZanardi/pyharm/README.md

 ## Explore

 Check out the [examples](https://github.com/ivanZanardi/pyharm/tree/main/examples) provided in the repository to see PyHarm in action.
-Please see the [documentation](https://pyharmspline.readthedocs.io/en/latest/index.html) website for a detailed user guide on PyHarm.
+Please see the [documentation](https://pyharmspline.readthedocs.io/en/latest/index.html) website for a detailed user guide.

 ## License